derekmorash/New-Portfolio/_posts/2016-03-07-angular-twtter-clone.md

 Now we can go to the /login page and see the login form or the /register page to see the register form.
 If the user tries to access any other page they are just redirected to the /login page.

 ## Firebase Authentication

+Firebase does a great job at handling user authentication.
+For this project I used the basic email and password authentication but there are also APIs for Facebook, Twitter, and Google logins.
+It's so easy to get simple and secure authentication in any app.

 ### Login/Registration
 <!-- Page Routes/MVC -->